unktomi/SAPIPlugin/Readme.md

 This plugin requires the Windows 7+ SDK.

-Provides an actor <code>SAPI Actor</code> which receives speech recognition events
+Provides a Blueprint actor <code>SAPIActor</code> which receives speech recognition events:

     void OnSpeechInputStarted();